koraytugay/koraytugay.github.io/content/literature/core-java-se9-for-the-impatient.md

 executorService.execute(anotherRunnable);
 ```

 These calls will not block the execution.
-There are several options to wait for runnables to complete, very simple one being calling `shutdown` followed by `awaitTermination`:
+There are several options to wait for `Runnable`s to complete, a simple one being calling `shutdown` followed by `awaitTermination`:

 ```java
 executorService.shutdown();